-Increasing financing for the renovation of buildings to make them more energy efficient will be a key topic at a conference on financing energy efficiency in Spain and Portugal which will take place tomorrow in Madrid.
-The event will focus on how to unlock private financing for energy efficiency in these two countries.
-Key topics of discussion will be increasing financing for the energy efficient renovation of buildings, organising discussions on sustainable energy investments and, more generally, developing and structuring energy efficiency investment programmes.
-The participants come from the European institutions, Spanish and Portuguese authorities, financial institutions and businesses.
+Increasing financing for the renovation of buildings to make them more energy efficient was a key topic at a conference on financing energy efficiency in Spain and Portugal that took place on 15 June 2017 in Madrid.
+The event focused on how to unlock private financing for energy efficiency in these two countries.
+Key topics of discussion were increasing financing for the energy efficient renovation of buildings, organising discussions on sustainable energy investments and, more generally, developing and structuring energy efficiency investment programmes.
+The participants came from the European institutions, Spanish and Portuguese authorities, financial institutions and businesses.

-Discussions at the conference will also focus on other EU financing instruments, such as the Private Finance for Energy Efficiency (PF4EE).
+Discussions at the conference also focused on other EU financing instruments, such as the Private Finance for Energy Efficiency (PF4EE).
 In Spain, the PF4EE risk sharing facility has enabled a €50 million European Investment Bank loan, which will finance energy efficiency investments in hotels through Banco Santander.
-Moreover, the conference will cover initiatives to finance the energy efficient renovation of buildings in the Iberian Peninsula, such as the PAREER-CRECE programme, and energy efficiency in industry.
+Moreover, the conference covered initiatives to finance the energy efficient renovation of buildings in the Iberian Peninsula, such as the PAREER-CRECE programme, and energy efficiency in industry.